Seasonal cooking: ingredients for autumn and winter

 Veggies that thrive in cold weather

 Ever wondered why Brussels sprouts are such a staple of Christmas dinner?
 It’s because they happen to thrive in the colder months.
-Pan fry with bacon for a sensational side dish and enjoy them while they’re in season.
+Pan fry with bacon for a sensational side dish or try this Honey Glazed Sprout recipe and enjoy them while they’re in season.

 If you’re looking for a fresher crunch, add some celery to your dishes.
 Ideal in stews, soups and stir-frys, celery is a flexible, low calorie option and is great when you’re looking for a quick snack.

 Kale is also in season at the moment and is a nutritious way to get some leafy greens, whether fresh or cooked.
 If it’s roasted veggies you’re craving, this is also the ideal time to shop for parsnips, turnips and sweet potatoes.

 Giving your recipes a vibrant twist

 Make use of the citrusy flavours available during the cold seasons to give your vegetables a zingy, summery feel.
 Add orange and lemon to sautéed veg and don’t be shy of adding apple to your curries or roasts.

 This is also the time to year to make the most of all of your most warming spices.
 Get out your cinnamon, nutmeg, ginger and chilli to give root vegetables a kick and make sure your soups have an extra, comforting element.
 Try this recipe for Autumn Vegetable Chilli.